-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for the proposal to elect directors (Proposal 1), votes "For," "Withhold" and broker non-votes; and with respect to all other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Abstentions will have the same effect as "Against" votes on Proposal 2, Proposal 3, the Reverse Stock Split Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, and will have no effect on Proposal 1.
-Broker non-votes on Proposals 1 and 3 will have no effect and will not be counted towards the vote total for either of those proposals.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for the proposal to elect directors (Proposal 1), votes "For," "Withhold" and broker non-votes; and with respect to all other proposals other than Proposal 4, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+With respect to Proposal 4, votes will be counted for holding a "say-on-pay" vote each year; every two years; every three years; or abstain.
+Abstentions will have the same effect as "Against" votes on Proposal 2, Proposal 3, the Reverse Stock Split Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, and will have no effect on Proposals 1 and 4.
+Broker non-votes on Proposals 1, 3 and 4 will have no effect and will not be counted towards the vote total for either of those proposals.